DomenSoberl/gymnasium_qr/README.md

 |Observation  | Box(-np.inf, np.inf, (4,), float32) |
 |Reward       | {0, 1}                              |

 The episode length is 300 steps by default.
 An episode is terminated when the ball hits the basket or falls to the ground.
-When the ball first starts moving upwards, a trajectory is being drawn until the end of the episode.

 ### Actions and observations